 Is this just a melancholy lament, or is it true?
 Is there nothing that stays the same?
-When walking the hills we come across rock that seems to have stood unchanged forever, but we know that, even although it is imperceptible, the rock is changing.
+When walking the hills we come across rock that seems to have stood unchanged forever, but we know that, even though it is imperceptible, the rock is changing.

-Immutability means “no change” and is another one of the “Non-Communicable” attributes of God.
+Immutability means “no change” and is another one of the “non-communicable” attributes of God.
 It comes from the Latin verb for change which is “muta” and from which we get terms such as “mutation”.
-We sometimes use the word for what we consider unchangeable, e.g., the law of gravity or the seasons.
+We sometimes use the word (immutability) for what we consider unchangeable, e.g., the law of gravity or the seasons.

 The Bible states that God does not change